-4.3.9.
+4.3.8.
 Materials Purchases

-Money for materials purchases are to be deposited with the official Durban University of Technology cashiers into account number FDTS 301374.
-A duplicate receipt is to be requested from the cashier which then needs to be presented to the Senior Technical Assistant who will process the payment on the internal departmental system.
+Money for materials purchases are to be deposited into the official Durban University of Technology bank account, account number FDTS 301374.
+A duplicate receipt is to be requested from the cashier, which then needs to be presented to the Senior Technical Assistant who will process the payment on the internal departmental system.
+Students are responsible for the purchase and cost of dental materials.

-4.3.10 Vaccinations
+4.3.9 Vaccinations